Process Safety Management Implementation / Augmentation:

 2. Underground Storage Tanks Adequacy study :-

 Airborne dust created by the handling of many industrial materials can combine in an air/dust mixture that could result in a violent, damaging explosion.
-A combustible dust is defined by the NFPA (Standards 68 and 654) as “any finely divided solid material 420 microns or smaller in diameter which presents a hazard when dispersed or ignited in air.†ISO is even more conservative and reports any finely divided solid material smaller in diameter 500 microns may present an explosion hazard.
+A combustible dust is defined by the NFPA (Standards 68 and 654) as any finely divided solid material 420 microns or smaller in diameter which presents a hazard when dispersed or ignited in air.
 Most organic (carbon containing) and metallic dust will exhibit some combustibility characteristics.
 Therefore, if dust is present in any form within a working environment efforts should be taken to assess whether the potential for a hazard exists or not, and to devise appropriate practices and safeguards to mitigate the risks.

 Dust explosions can result when a flame propagates through combustible particles that have dispersed in the air and formed a flammable dust cloud.
 Whether an explosion happens or not depends on the supply of oxygen to the fire and the concentration of the fuel.
 If the concentration of the oxygen or the fuel is too high or low, then an explosion is very unlikely.